maswang32/maswang32.github.io/knowledgemap/notes/chapters/DDPM-UDL.md

 - In other words, we are guiding $$p_\theta(\mathbf{z}_{t-1})$$ with $$q(\mathbf{z}_{t-1} \mid \mathbf{z}_t, \mathbf{x})$$, where samples $$\mathbf{x}$$ are drawn from the data, but since the model cannot see $$\mathbf{x}$$, it will fit $$q(\mathbf{z}_{t-1} \mid \mathbf{z}_{t})$$.

+## More Observations
+- The diffusion model's predictions are always 'white noise'.
+When generating audio examples, this probably lends itself to a whole different set of artifacts than say, transpose convolution or a CNN.
+- While VAEs model output pixels as conditionally independent given $$z$$, this is NOT true of diffusion models when there are multiple steps.
+This is because the output pixel at one step has some dependency on the output pixels at intermediate steps.

 See math in "DiffusionMath"

 Last Reviewed: 1/23/25